 Long-term drug rehab involves a stay in a residential (or inpatient) facility for as long as 30 to 90 days or more.
-In fact, the National Institute on Drug Abuse notes that one proven model, which is known as therapeutic community, can involve a stay as long as a year.
+In fact, the National Institute on Drug Abuse notes that one proven model, which is known as a therapeutic community, can involve a stay as long as a year.
 That might sound like a lot of time to commit, but long-term treatment is known as the best way to combat addiction.
 It lets you separate yourself from triggers that fuel substance abuse so you can concentrate on yourself and work toward sobriety.
 Many health insurance plans recognize the benefits of long-term rehab and cover some of the associated costs.
-For more information about how long-term addiction treatment can help you journey toward a sober, more positive lifestyle, contact us today.
+For more information about how long-term addiction treatment can help your journey toward a sober, more positive lifestyle, contact us today.

 What Is Long-Term Addiction Treatment?